Doctor-services firm says private data of patients exposed

 The company said Saturday that it learned Feb.
 19 that the breach exposed names, dates of birth and Social Security and driver-license numbers for some patients, employees and contractors.

 EmCare did not say how many people’s information was exposed.
+A spokeswoman for the company did not immediately return phone and email messages.

-The Dallas-based company says it doesn’t know if the personal information was taken and there’s no indication it was used for fraud or identity theft.
+The Dallas-based company says it doesn’t know if the personal information was taken, and there’s no indication it was used for fraud or identity theft.

-EmCare says it began notifying affected people on Friday.
-It says it’s taking additional security steps around email security.
+EmCare said it began notifying affected people on Friday.
+It said it is taking additional security steps to prevent another breach, including giving employees more training about email security.

+EmCare and competitors such as TeamHealth provide emergency room staffing and billing and other services for hospitals.

+A Yale University study last year found that when EmCare gets a contract to run an emergency room, it often leaves insurance networks and then present patients with surprisingly high out-of-network bills.